ghacks Technology News

 Mozilla users on the other hand can currently download and use all of the add-ons that are provided at the Add-ons website free of charge.

-This situation might change slightly according to an article posted at The Register in the next year as Mozilla is currently considering an app store for add-ons which would allow developers to charge for add-ons that they have created.
+This situation may change slightly according to an article on The Register as Mozilla is currently considering launching an app store for add-ons in the next year which would allow developers to charge for add-ons that they have created.

-The reasoning here is to give developers an incentive to develop and maintain add-ons for popular products such as Firefox or Thunderbird, something that many developers have been asking for apparently.
+The core reason given is to provide add-on developers with an incentive to develop and maintain add-ons for popular products such as Firefox or Thunderbird.
+It is something that at least some developers have asked for apparently.

-The Mozilla execs are on the other hand not that sure about the consumer opinion on the matter which is one of the things that has not been analyzed in detail yet.
+The Mozilla executives are on the other hand not that sure about consumer opinion on the matter.
+It is one of the things that has not been analyzed in detail yet.

-My personal opinion in the matter is that I would pay for a handful of add-ons providing that the money goes directly to the developer, that continued development is guaranteed and that the Mozilla store provides filters to make everyone happy.
-What’s your take on the development?
+My personal opinion in the matter is that I would pay for a handful of add-ons provided that the money goes directly to the developer, that continued development is guaranteed, and that the Mozilla store provides filters to make everyone happy.
+What's your take on the development?

 Update: Two years later and the situation has not changed.